 5.3 When UKAHPP Members employ, train or supervise others, they accept the obligation to further the professional development of these people and provide appropriate working conditions, timely evaluations, constructive criticism and viable work experience opportunities.

 5.4 When UKAHPP Members know of a possible ethical violation by another practitioner, they may first informally attempt to resolve the issue by bringing the behaviour to the attention of the practitioner.
 Such informal corrective efforts are made with sensitivity to any rights to confidentiality involved.
 UKAHPP Members may invoke the UKAHPP Ethical Review Procedure if the issue does not seem amenable to an informal solution.
-If the possible violation is of a more serious nature, and if the practitioner causing concern is a UKAHPP Member, UKAHPP Members may invoke the UKAHPP complaints procedure.
+If the possible violation is of a more serious nature, and if the practitioner causing concern is a UKAHPP Member, UKAHPP Members should invoke the UKAHPP complaints procedure.
 If the member causing concern is not a UKAHPP member then the relevant registering body should be informed.

 5.5 UKAHPP Members inform the UKAHPP General Secretary if:

 5.5.1 any complaint is in progress or has been upheld against them in another professional organisation, or in connection with their professional work or in respect of any professional organisation with which they are directly involved, or

 5.5.2 they are convicted of any criminal offence, in which case information will be held in confidence by the UKAHPP unless it has a direct bearing on a practitioner’s professional viability, or